nathangrove/serverless/README.md

 ### Prerequisites

 The server can be all self contained, it can run on a minimal server configuration.
-If you wanted to run it accross multiple servers, you should configure a common MongoDB instance for data storage.
+If you wanted to run it across multiple servers, you should configure a common MongoDB instance for data storage.

 ### Installing